-Most people know John Wayne, who would have been 109 today, for his cowboy persona, but there was much more to the Duke than that famous swagger.
-Here are four facts that might surprise you.
+Most people know John Wayne for his cowboy persona.
+But there was much more to the Duke than that famous swagger.
+Here are a few facts about Duke that might surprise you.

 1. A BODY SURFING ACCIDENT CHANGED HIS CAREER.

-2. HE TOOK HIS NICKNAME FROM THE FAMILY POOCH.
+2. HE TOOK HIS NICKNAME FROM HIS BELOVED FAMILY POOCH.

 3. HE WAS A CHESS FANATIC.